leocov-dev/pyside-app-core/README.md

 > 🚧 🚧 🚧 NOTICE 🚧 🚧 🚧
 >
-> This project should be considered experimental and subject to breaking changes until a 1.0.0 release.
+> This project should be considered experimental and subject to breaking changes
+> AT ANY TIME until a v1.0.0 release.

 ![GitHub Release](https://img.shields.io/github/v/release/leocov-dev/pyside-app-core)